ryanpei/capi-release/ISSUE_TEMPLATE.md

-Thanks for submitting an issue to `cf-acceptance-tests`.
+Thanks for submitting an issue to `capi-release`.
 We are always trying to improve!
 To help us, please fill out the following template.

 ## Issue